Porges/ways-to-play/src/games/pigeon-lottery/index.md

 > either.”{%fn%}Tango (from Spanish <span lang="es">tengo</span>, “I have it”)
 > at this time also referred to a version of the Bingo-style Keno
 > game.[@YouCantMiss] It had been played since 1931 at the Reno Club on Virginia
-> Street,[@OpenTodayRenoClub] and the name was probably  by the tango
+> Street,[@OpenTodayRenoClub] and the name was probably influenced by the tango
 > (dance) which was popular at the time.{%endfn%}

 By July 1934, things seem to have calmed down somewhat, as both Walter Tun and